SolRacht/WritingComDownloader/README.md

 # Save the interactives!

 This utility saves writing.com interactive stories.
-When run, it scrapes the website and records story and chapter data to a local database.
+When run, it scrapes the website for a list of stories you supply, and records story and chapter data to a local database.

 This does _not_ include any way to view and browse the saved stories.
 It only records them.

 ## Usage